When I started writing this blog post, this was my original opening:

 I have a tendency to try to lead with my arms – a classic beginner’s error – and I continually need to be reminded not to.
 From the same blog post (phrased as advice for practice partners when offering feedback):

 Most of the critiques you’ll have of your partner will be things he or she already knows: think of them not as instructions but as mantras.
 For the body to understand, we may need to repeat the guidelines many many times.

 Third, it’s even more obvious to me that I’m not just attempting to learn an ocho here.
 I’m trying to learn the whole basis of how leading a pivot works.
 And that’s a much more empowering way to think about it.
 I’m actually learning one of the absolute fundamental building blocks of tango, and it’s not at all unreasonable for that to take a whole series of lessons.

-Both Steph and Mariano have told me that, when I manage to do this, a whole new world opens up – and learning other pivot-based figures will be so much easier.
+But Mariano has told me that, when I manage to do this, a whole new world opens up – and learning other pivot-based figures will be so much easier.
 My scepticism about this has now gone.

 Saturday’s upcoming group lesson at Tango Garden is on the ocho.
 But I hereby Officially Declare that this blog post isn’t.
 It’s about my latest step forward in learning the wonderful new world of pivots.

 4 thoughts on “An Official Declaration”